morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

     <figcaption>Simple model of passive satellite remote sensing.</figcaption>
 </figure>

 Most often, when monitoring the Earth's surface using remote sensing images, we want `Image` pixels to have units of surface reflectance.
 Surface reflectance is the ratio of energy of incoming solar radiation to reflected solar radiation as measured by a sensor at the Earth's surface.
 Reflectance has values between 0 (no incoming solar radiation is reflected) to 1 (all incoming solar radiation is reflected).
-The roughness and albedo of an object determine how much radiation is reflected.
+The roughness and albedo of an object determine how much radiation is reflected e.g. polar ice caps have a high albedo and thus have high surface reflectance.

 When conditions on the Earth's surface change, levels of surface reflectance change.
 Imagine looking at a scene before and after a flood, after a flood you can see water is present where previously there was land.
 The reason you can detect this change with your eyes is because there is a difference in light reflected off the scene in areas of flood-driven change.
 The same principle applies when monitoring the land surface using satellite-based sensors; a change in surface reflectance indicates a change on the land surface.
 This allows us to detect change such as deforestation events or damage caused by tropical cyclones.